Thursday, April 17, 2025

 (I love to note the first lines of the books I'm reading.
 First lines can really grab a reader's attention and I love seeing where the author takes the reader after their first lines.)

-I received an ARC of First Wife's Shadow and this is my honest opinion of the book.
+I received an ARC of Barely Visible and this is my honest opinion of the book.

 About the author